oguztoraman/picar/README.md

 # PiCar

-PiCar is a car platform for testing autonomous driving software.
+A car platform for testing autonomous driving software.

 ## Photo
 - will be added